Rrantisi/humming-bird/README.md

 [Trello Board](https://trello.com/b/BzHNKAK2/sei-project-2-hummingbird)

-Getting started with HummingBird it's very simple:
+Getting started with HummingBird is very simple:

 - Login using your Google Account by clicking login button
 - Create a new post by clicking the "+" button